GSA-TTS/identity-site/content/_partners/index._en.md

     - text: You want to securely authenticate users to your application(s) and/or verify their identity
     - text: You want to protect your users’ accounts with strong multi-factor authentication (MFA)
     - text: Your application(s) can integrate with the SAML or OpenID Connect (OIDC) web-based identity protocols
-    - text: You are looking for a highly secure (FedRAMP Moderate) and standards compliant (NIST 800-63) identity solution
+    - text: You are looking for a highly secure (FedRAMP Moderate) identity solution

 who_we_work_with:
   heading: Who we work with